doximity/es-elasticity/README.md

 ```

 ## Roadmap

-- [ ] Use mapping instead of mappings, we wanna be consistent to ES not to elasticsearch-ruby
 - [ ] Define from_active_record interface
 - [ ] Write more detailed documentation section for:
   - [ ] Model definition